imoralesgt/METEO/README.md

 ## BME680_METEO
 - [ ] Compute Air Quality (%) using Humidity and Gas measurements
 - [ ] Compute PPM using Gas Baseline and Gas measurements

+## User Interaction
+- [ ] Add an LED status indicator to show whether the server is running or not (using RPI-GPIO)
+- [ ] Add a push-button input to hard-reset the server via a separate thread if anything fails (using RPI-GPIO)